UMMS-Biocore/bootcamp/session3/session3.md

 	$ module load R/3.2.0
 	$ /project/umw_biocore/bin/RSEM_v1.2.28/rsem-run-ebseq quant/rsem.gene.summary.count.txt 3,3 results/de.txt
 	$ /project/umw_biocore/bin/RSEM_v1.2.28/rsem-control-fdr results/de.txt 0.01 results/fdr.de.txt

-Note: Since rsem-run-ebseq is no longer available in the latest RSEM version.
-We used one of the old versions above.

 Each line describes a gene and contains 7 fields: the gene name, posterior probability of being equally expressed (PPEE), posterior probability of being differentially expressed (PPDE), posterior fold change of condition 1 over condition 2 (PostFC), real fold change of condition 1 over condition 2 (RealFC), mean count of condition 1 (C1Mean) and mean count of condition 2 (C2Mean).
 For fold changes, PostFC is recommended over the RealFC and you can find the definition of these two fold changes in the description of PostFC function of EBSeq package.